The Kennet and Avon Canal - Aldermaston Area.

 Swing Bridge 31

 Monkey Marsh turf-sided lock on the Kennet and Avon Canal.
 Located on the southern edge of Thatcham, The Kennet and Avon Canal has a second example of a rare turf-sided Lock i.e. Monkey Marsh turf lock 90.
 Built under the supervision of navigation engineer John Hore around the 1720s this lock has been sort of cleaned up a little compared to Garston's turf lock

 but is still a good example of such locks.
 Monkey Marsh turf lock is important enough to be listed as an ancient moument by English Heritage so hopefully it's care-takers - namely British Waterways - will not try and destroy it by replacing it for something modern.

 Monkey Marsh Turf Lock 90

 St. Nicholas's Church

-Other items about England include The Grand Union Canal, The Stratford-on-Avon Canal, The Regents Canal and The Oxford Canal - lots of walks in England including walking The Thames Path and also a topic about British Wild Flowers and English Churches.
+Other items about England include The Grand Union Canal, The Stratford-on-Avon Canal, The Regents Canal and The Oxford Canal - lots of walks in England including walking The Thames Path and also a topic about British Wild Flowers.

-We also have quite a few more websites about holidays and tours of Portugal Algarve, Greek Islands, several Canary Islands, Cyprus, India, Cambodia, Thailand, Vietnam and The Mekong Delta and Myanmar.
+We also have quite a few more websites about holidays and tours of the Greek Islands, Cyprus and India.
 These can all be found via our Site Resources